fontsource/fontsource-flutter/README.md

 # Fontsource for Flutter

 Easily add Fontsource fonts to your flutter app.
-Also includes a dart interface for the Fontsource API.
+Includes a dart interface for the Fontsource API.

 ## Getting started